babldev/gpt3-demo/README.md

 npm run dev
 ```

-If you are seeing HTTP Code 429 errors, make sure your OpenAI account is in good standings (trial could be expired).
+If you are seeing HTTP Code 429 errors, make sure your OpenAI account is in good standing (trial could be expired).

 ## Pre-commit setup
 ```sh